-The effect of the financial crisis on Spain’s housing prices has been well-publicised: a 30% drop between 2008 and 2013 left the market confused and permanently altered.
-While this was widely considered to fall under the category of “bad news”, it did bring one benefit: increased popularity of Spanish housing among foreigners (aided by the Golden Visa).
+The effect of the financial crisis on Spain’s housing prices is well-known.
+A 30% drop between 2008 and 2013 left the market confused and permanently altered.
+But it did bring one benefit: increased popularity of Spanish housing among foreigners (aided by the Golden Visa).
 This article will examine French investment in particular, which has its own specific characteristics.

 Furthermore, house prices have risen consistently in Barcelona since July 2015, which has encouraged foreign investors – especially as the cost of living in the city has decreased over the same period.
 While predicting any property market involves a certain amount of guesswork, the trend in Barcelona is undeniably positive, and the fact that this growth has continued for over a year gives the optimism real weight.